jhu-cisst/FPGA1394/README.md

  * Added 10BASE-T/100BASE-TX Ethernet port using Micrel KSZ8851-16MLL MAC/PHY chip.
  * Redesigned DC/DC power supplies (5V, 3.3V, and 1.2V) to provide higher output currents.
  * Removed USB Mini connector (J6) and associated USB to UART bridge chip (CP2103).
 It is still possible to obtain a USB interface by connecting an appropriate TTL to USB Serial Converter Cable to header J9.
  * Removed jumper (J10) that allowed board to obtain power from IEEE-1394 cable (this feature was never used).
+Also removed power passthrough between IEEE-1394 connectors.
+ * Removed diode isolation between power supply connectors J5 and J7; power should be connected to only one of these.
- * Changed FPGA crystal from 40 MHz (pin AB12) to 25 MHz (pin M3).
+ * Changed FPGA oscillator from 40 MHz (pin AB12) to 25 MHz (pin M3).
  * Changes to the I/O pin connections on the FPGA (see schematic).